aaman-ee/RoboND/Fourth Project Submission/writeup_template.md

 Input > 64 > 128 > 256 > 128 > 64 > Output
 ```

-For building the model we will
+For building the model we will:

-  Create an encoder_block
+⋅⋅*Create an encoder_block
-  Create a decoder_block
+⋅⋅*Create a decoder_block
-  Build the FCN consisting of encoder blocks, a 1x1 convolution, and decoder blocks.
+⋅⋅*Build the FCN consisting of encoder blocks, a 1x1 convolution, and decoder blocks.

 ## Training